TulikaT/REACT/README.md

 REACT is a javascript library used to build frontend web apps. react makes developing web app easy

-there are two ways to create react apps:-
+There are two ways to create react apps:-

-1. custom react app using command "create-react-app"
+1. Custom react app using command "create-react-app"
    disadvantage: it installs unwanted files, thus makes it bulky these have .js files for functionality implementation create is an utility

-2. build using bundlers such as vite, webpack these have .jsx files which include html within javascript
+2. Build using bundlers such as vite, webpack these have .jsx files which include html within javascript